U.S. airline unions join campaign against Gulf carriers

 In a press conference with U.S. airline officials Thursday, several union leaders repeated the airlines' warning that U.S. workers will lose their jobs if domestic airlines are pushed out of key markets because of competition from three Gulf airlines.

-They also repeated the allegations by U.S. airlines that Emirates [EMIRA.UL], Qatar Airways and Etihad Airways have received billions of dollars of subsidies from their home states, which those three carriers have strongly denied.
+They also repeated the allegations by U.S. airlines that Emirates, Qatar Airways and Etihad Airways have received billions of dollars of subsidies from their home states, which those three carriers have strongly denied.

 The Gulf carriers say U.S. airlines are losing market share because of their inferior service.